merks/mmt-website/atl/ReadMe.txt

 This MMT subfolder is for support of the ATL project in the context of MMT.

-ATL-specific support should be kep separate in the root atl folder.
+ATL-specific support should be kept separate in the root atl folder.